 - Avatar display

 - Default Avatar

 Configuring WordPress Discussion Settings – Tutorial

-Click on Settings > Discussion in your WordPress navigation menu …
+Select Settings > Discussion in your main WordPress menu …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.